 Identifying Potential Hazards in Strata Buildings

-Strata buildings are susceptible to various hazards, ranging from electrical and structural risks to safety concerns, necessitating vigilant hazard identification and risk mitigation strategies.
+Strata buildings face multiple hazards, from electrical and structural issues to safety concerns.
+This calls for careful hazard identification and proactive risk mitigation strategies to keep everyone safe.

 Common Hazards

-Electrical hazards often stem from outdated wiring, overloaded circuits, or faulty appliances, posing fire and electrocution risks.
-Structural hazards may include compromised foundations, deteriorating facades, or inadequate load-bearing capacities, potentially leading to collapses or structural failures.
+Electrical hazards can arise from old wiring, overloaded circuits, or faulty appliances, risking fire and electrocution.
+Structural hazards might involve weakened foundations, deteriorating facades, or insufficient load support, which could lead to collapses or structural failures.

 Safety hazards encompass issues such as inadequate lighting, obstructed emergency exits, or poor maintenance of common areas, increasing the likelihood of accidents and injuries among residents and visitors.